Travel hub · Updated June 5, 2026

 2. Where to stay — hotels & casas particulares

-The properties below are a mix of international-brand hotels, long- established Cuban hotels (most in the GAESA / Gaviota / Habaguanex orbit — CACR sanctions implications below) and licensed casas particulares in safer neighbourhoods (Vedado, Miramar (Playa), Habana Vieja, Nuevo Vedado).
+The properties below are a mix of international-brand hotels, long- established Cuban hotels (most in the GAESA / Gaviota / Habaguanex orbit — check the CPAL and CRL before booking) and licensed casas particulares in safer neighbourhoods (Vedado, Miramar (Playa), Habana Vieja, Nuevo Vedado).
 For US persons travelling under the §515.574 "Support for the Cuban People" general license, casas particulares and private paladares are the compliant default; large state-owned hotels on the Cuba Restricted List are not.
 Concierges and casa hosts can arrange airport transfers, which is the single most important logistics call you make on this trip.

 5★ international · Miramar (Playa)